misterdustinface/Style-Guides/java.md

   - Use 4-space indents when programming in Java.
   - Conditional Statements and Loops should have a space between keywords, parenthesis, and curly braces.
   - DO NOT make banners or other "roadmap" indicators out of comments.
+  - Only one expression per line ( Only one semicolon per line ";" )
+  - Method definitions MUST have a newline after the opening curly brace.
+Sometimes one-line definitions form, and such definitions take the appearance of abstract method declarations.

 #[Restricted Keyword Usage](#index)
   - continue: Should NEVER appear.